 Meet Vivienne, also known as Madame der Fer.
 Her titles include Enchanter to the Imperial Court, Leader of the Loyalist Mages, and HBIC.

 As you can see by her trailer, she is a glamorous and powerful mage.
 And I do mean powerful.
-Her specialisation, Knight Enchanter, sees her wading into battle to cut down enemies with her light sword while protecting herself from damage.
-She is such a lethal tank she can easily destroy high level dragons solo.
+Her specialisation, Knight Enchanter, sees her striding into battle to cut down enemies with her light sword while protecting herself from damage.
+She is such a lethal pseudo-tank she can easily destroy high level dragons solo.
 (There’s a reason a Vivienne build video is entitled “Make Vivienne a Godless Killing Machine”.)

 Dragon Age: Inquisition also has a number of LGBTQ characters, including Bioware’s first gay romance option, Dorian Pavus.
 In total, your romance options include a gay man (Dorian), a lesbian elf (Sera), a bisexual woman (Josephine), and a pansexual male Qunari (The Iron Bull). furthermore, several other characters outside your romance options are also acknowledged as being LGB.